Trailer created by Bryan O'Hara and Keith Tatarczuk

 We had a dedicated team of QA leads and managers directing dozens of testers with four games.
 No one can quite be sure where the ball was dropped, but I think the failure might have been on multiple levels, since there were so many steps between the tester and the level designer.

-The basic structure of QA was this: The Level Designers tell the Lead Designer what they want to know about their levels, the Lead tells the Producer, the Producer tells the QA Lead, the QA Lead tells the testers, the testers test, the testers and QA Lead make reports, the Producer sees them and disseminates them to the Level Designers.
+This was the QA structure: the Level Designers tell the Lead Designer what they want to know about their levels, the Lead tells the Producer, the Producer tells the QA Lead, the QA Lead tells the testers, the testers test, the testers and QA Lead make reports, the Producer sees them and disseminates them to the Level Designers.
 Way too many steps!
-So much can go wrong during each step, so by the time we got the feedback, either it was out-of-date or useless.
+By the time we got the feedback, it was out-of-date, incorrect, or useless.

 After a lot of this, I decided to cut out the middlemen and see what was going on.
-I went down to testing a couple of times, and just sat back and watched the testers play my levels, and took notes.
+I went down to testing and took notes.
 I got more useful feedback from five minutes watching them than I got in months previous.
-In fact, I took notes on the other levels too, and gave them to my co-workers.
-Gigantic design flaws were discovered, and some of them needed a major redesign, but we learned about them too late to do much but quickly hack patches onto them.

 The sound team was originally composed of only two members, eventually becoming three, but which had to split their time between four projects.